Reviews You Can Rely On

 Ease of Setup

-The setup includes the physical attachment, and all of the computers we tested come with different styles of mounts.
+Initial setup of a bike computer includes physically attaching it to your bike, and there are a few different mounting styles you may encounter.
 All the GPS-enabled computers come with a similar style of standard quarter-turn mount that attaches directly to the handlebar or stem.
-The Garmin Edge computers and the Wahoo Fitness models both come with a standard mount and an out-front mount that extends the computer out in front of the stem in the optimal position.
-Including multiple mount styles is an added value, making swapping the computer between bikes much quicker and easier.
+The Garmin Edge computers and the Wahoo Fitness models both come with a standard mount and an out-front mount that extends the computer out in front of the stem.
+We consider this an optimal position as you don't have to take your eyes very far off the road or trail to view your next navigation or current speed.
+Including multiple mounts is a huge bonus, as it makes swapping the computer between bikes much quicker and easier.

-The Cateye Quick was also really outstanding here.
-Its wireless design makes it super simple to throw onto your handlebars, tighten the sensor to your fork with the accompanying magnet on a spoke, tap in a few data points (wheel circumference and units of measurement), and start rolling.
-The setup only takes about 5 minutes if you're screwing around and didn't read the instructions.
+The Cateye Quick is really outstanding here.
+We love the wireless design and found it super simple to install.
+Simply throw it onto the handlebars, tighten the sensor to your fork with the accompanying magnet on a spoke, tap in a few data points (wheel circumference and units of measurement), and start rolling.
+The setup only takes about 5 minutes, even if you're screwing around and didn't read the instructions.

 bike computer - the most complicated step to setting up the cateye quick is...